SOAP over Java Message Service 1.0 - Test Assertions

 Protocol-2012 If the charset parameter is specified, it is checked to ensure that it matches the encoding value from the supplied XML.
 A fault MUST be generated with subcode contentTypeMismatch if the encoding values do not match. test1003 test1103

-Protocol-2026 A fault MUST be generated with subcode targetServiceNotAllowedInRequestURI when targetService parameter is included in the requestURI). test1008 test1108
+Protocol-2026 A fault MUST be generated with subcode targetServiceNotAllowedInRequestURI when targetService parameter is included in the SOAPJMS_requestURI). test1008 test1108

 Protocol-2028 A fault MUST be generated with subcode unsupportedJMSMessageFormat when the arriving message format is not BytesMessage or TextMessage. test1002 test1102

-Protocol-2029 Note also that if the payload is formatted as a MIME multipart message, then the first byte or character encountered in the JMS Message body MUST be the start of the MIME boundary for the start of the first part — what MIME Part One [IETF RFC 2045] section 2.5 calls a "Body Part". test0001 test0002 test0003 test0004
+Protocol-2029 Specifically, if the payload is formatted as a MIME multipart message, then the first byte or character encountered in the JMS Message body MUST be the start of the MIME boundary for the start of the first part — what MIME Part One [IETF RFC 2045] section 2.5 calls a "Body Part". test0001 test0002 test0101 test0102 test0003 test0004 test0018 test0019 test0020

-Protocol-2036 The Response Message MUST be created using the same type as the corresponding Request Message, i.e. as a JMS BytesMessage or TextMessage. test0002 test0004
+Protocol-2036 The Response Message MUST be created using the same type as the corresponding Request Message, i.e. as a JMS BytesMessage or TextMessage. test0002 test0102 test0004 test0020

 Protocol-2071 A fault MUST be generated with subcode unsupportedLookupVariant if the JMS URI specifies a lookupVariant that is not supported by the implementation. test1009 test1109

-WSDLUsage-3002 If a property is specified at multiple levels, the most specific setting MUST take precedence (port first, then service, then binding).
+WSDLUsage-3001 If a property is specified at multiple levels within the WSDL document, the most specific setting MUST take precedence (URI specified in the address element's location attribute first, then other properties set on the port, then service, then binding). test0006 test0007 test0009 test0010 test0013 test0014 test0015 test0016

 Generated from soapjms.xml using assertions.xsl.